Pylons/pylons/pylons/docs/ja/controllers.rst

 values

-The Pylons WSGI Controller handles incoming web requests that are dispatched from the ``PylonsBaseWSGIApp``.
+The Pylons WSGI Controller handles incoming web requests that are dispatched from ``PylonsApp``.
 These requests result in a new instance of the ``WSGIController`` being created, which is then called with the dict options from the Routes match.
 The standard WSGI response is then returned with :meth:`start_response` called as per the WSGI spec.

 WSGIController methods
 ----------------------

-Special WSGIController methods you may define:
+Special ``WSGIController`` methods you may define:

 ``__before__``
     This method will be run before your action is, and should be